tansr7/NTU-login-extension/README.md

 ![login_demo](./assets/login_demo.gif)

 # Keep your credentials secure
 Be careful of whom and what you share.
 Users should exercise extra caution when handling files containing credentials.
-This extension should really only be used by yourself.
+This extension should really only be used by *yourself* for *yourself*.

 # Installation
 Open `chrome://extensions` in Chrome, click `Load Unpacked` and navigate to your local copy of this directory.